TD-Ko-SHI/KoAI/README.md

 Make sure you use the right AWS profile with permission and region. some models are only available in some partitular region right now.

 ## BedrockChatBox
-it is built on the AWS Bedrock.
+It is a simple app which showcases how to leverage the AWS Bedrock and Langchain to build conversational chain, memory-enabled chatbot.

 ## RAG
 This is a python application with front-end and back-end.
 It is using the streamlit as the front-end and langchain, FAISS, AWS Bedrock as the back-end.
 You can provide the URL of the pdf and start to ask questions.